Patron in the City: Al Wilson

 Diverse viewpoints!
 These may reflect diverse peoples with different backgrounds, who open up fresh ideas and talking points.
 It’s important for a community to have an accessible platform from which to share their views and opinions.
 This leads to greater understanding of the community membership and therefore a more realistic sense of what is needed for the greater good and what the community would find most stimulating, exciting, challenging and rewarding.

-Q. If you could improve upon one element or viewpoint in your own community, what would it be and how would you do it?
+Q. If you could improve upon one element or viewpoint in your own community, what would it be, and how would you do it?

 I’d love to have Beyond Walls be an example to parties who might have justifiable gripes and complaints from past issues, see a path that, through positive collective activity, they can bring about many, if not all, of the changes they’d like to see.
-In the process they may learn alternative ideas and viewpoints that may supplant their own.
+In the process, they may learn alternative ideas and viewpoints that may supplant their own.
 This is how communities grow and prosper.

 Q. What could other cities learn from the community in your area?

-Asset based community development has been the framework that we’ve used to shape this initiative and we feel that other communities would benefit greatly by employing projects that are framed in a similar manner.
+Asset-based community development has been the framework that we’ve used to shape this initiative and we feel that other communities would benefit greatly by employing projects that are framed in a similar manner.

 “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed it is the only thing that ever has.” — Margaret Mead

-Become a patron to your city by launching your project today or donating to a project in your area at www.Patronicity.com.
+Become a patron in your city by launching your project today or donating to a project in your area at www.Patronicity.com.